EndPointCorp/end-point-blog/2021/08/kubernetes.md

 root@nginx-deployment-66b6c48dd5-85nwq:/#
 ```

-We're now connected to the continer in one of our nginx pods.
+We're now connected to the container in one of our NGINX pods.
 There isn't a lot to do with this right now, but feel free to explore it.
 It's got its own processes and file system which are isolated from the other replica pods and your actual machine.

 We can also connect to containers via the dashboard.
 Go back to the dashboard in your browser, log in again if the session expired, and scroll down to the "Pods" section.
 Each pod in the list has an action menu with an "Exec" command.
 See it here: